 - Vendor-lock

-- There is nothing like health checks on the container level. :(
+- There is nothing like health checks on the container level. :( (Docker 1.12

 AWS Elastic Beanstalk with Multi-container Docker Environments

-Since ECS is somehow in between IaaS and PaaS layers we’ve also tried Elastic Beanstalk with Docker (Non-Docker solutions are too limit or mean too much vendor lock).
-This is indeed interesting, in a sense of cluster provisioning!
-Really nice.
 But there is one thing that is strange for microservices.
 For the moment Beanstalk Service is Application-centric, which means every application can have many environments (clusters).
-This is something we see different in our case… We need few clusters and be able to deploy a lot of services independently.
+This is something we see differently in our case… We need few clusters and be able to deploy a lot of services independently.
 They often belong to different “applications”.
 But AWS Elastic Beanstalk only allows you to deploy a whole set of services as an application at once - something we don’t like, something will not work for us.

 Alternatives